S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push | Business

 S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push

 South Korean battery makers LG Energy Solution and SK Innovation Co agreed on Sunday to settle disputes over electric-vehicle (EV) battery technology, avoiding a potential setback for U.S. EV ambitions.
-The settlement by affiliates of two of South Korea's biggest conglomerates came hours before a Sunday night deadline for President Joe Biden's administration to decide whether to take the rare step of reversing a U.S. International Trade Commission decision (ITC).
+The settlement after marathon talks by affiliates of two of South Korea's biggest conglomerates was announced just hours before a Sunday night deadline for President Joe Biden's administration to decide whether to take the rare step of reversing a U.S. International Trade Commission decision (ITC).

 In a statement, Biden called the settlement "a win for American workers and the American auto industry....
 We need a strong, diversified and resilient U.S.-based electric vehicle battery supply chain".
 The core dispute had threatened the EV plans of Ford Motor Co and Volkswagen AG, as well as a Georgia plant that is key to the growing industry.